brkeudunman/brkeudunman/README.md

 This is Berke.

-I'm a second year CSE student at IZTECH.
+I'm a third year CSE student at IZTECH.

 I'm interested in software development,gaming and building websites.

-Nowadays, I'm learning React, JS and statistics.
+Nowadays, I'm learning React, JS and Statistics.